 Winter-Spring 2016/2017 : ‘It was a dark and stormy night’

 This new iteration of Heterotopia West takes its cue from a much-maligned sentence of the Victorian gothic novel, its origins forgotten but reminiscent of Mary Shelley’s Frankenstein or Polidori’s The Vampyre.

-For Heterotopia West’s autumn/winter intervention, artist Adrian Barron converted the flower bed into a compost heap with viewing panels: once the leaves are down and the current plants are taken out, a compost box with a viewing window was installed, and the plant material is placed inside it.
-The bacteria and fungi found naturally on plant matter go to work turning these materials into basic building blocks for future flora.
+For Heterotopia West’s autumn/winter intervention, and to celebrate the five-year anniversary of Street Road Art Project Space, I have chosen to convert the flower bed into a compost heap: once the leaves are down and the current plants are taken out, a compost box with a viewing window is installed, and the plant material is placed inside it.
+The bacteria and fungi found naturally on this plant matter go to work turning these materials into basic building blocks for future flora.